mcataford/tinystatic/README.md

 ### Configuration

 You should have a `site-config.toml` configuration file at the root of your project.
-In it, you will define where `tinystatic` can find your content, page templates and static assets:

 ```
 # site_config.toml